 In the early days of ICNY’s conception, the notion of designing for that 1% who wanted the absolute best in performance, technical function and over-designed garments was the dream.

 In the early days of ICNY’s conception, the notion of designing for that 1% who wanted the absolute best in performance, technical function and over-designed garments was the dream.
 ICNY lacked the infrastructure and funds to rigorously test and develop new technology, as well as the necessary experience in design (Cherman’s background is in graphic design) to pursue this original route.
 Instead, ICNY’s realigned path has paid off.
 It has brought a well-conceived option to an increasingly large demographic heavy into sports and activity that want just the right amount of functionality, as well as safety.
 You could say that ICNY’s relatively short but fruitful path has chosen partners that align on these terms.
-Staple Design, Jason Markk and most recently PUMA all represent an intersection of performance and functionality as well as style.
+Staple Design, Jason Markk and most recently

 As we continued through Bushwick’s desolate midafternoon streets, we stopped in front of an indiscriminate building, nestled amongst a series of residential homes.
 Cherman brought us indoors as he exchanged pleasantries with the homies working inside.
 This tight-knit group form LQQK Studios and where Cherman originally launched ICNY.
 The print shop and creative studio’s space is by no means large and expansive, but houses the necessary equipment to churn out high-level product and pieces for some of the industry’s most important creative heavyweights.
 The work of Richardson Magazine (there is a fair amount of porn memorabilia), Tom Sachs, that Tyvek Yeezy Season 1 invite anorak, and prints from Drake’s latest If You’re Reading This It’s Too Late project have all passed through the presses here.